 East Alabama Medical Center’s HealthPlus Fitness Center will be moving to a storefront at the Auburn Mall this spring.

-“We have secured a storefront facility at the Auburn Mall that has about 4,600 square feet and we plan to reopen there on March 2, 2020,” said the letter, written by Laura Grill, president and CEO.
+“We have secured a storefront facility at the Auburn Mall that has about 4,600 square feet and we plan to reopen there on March 2, 2020,” said a letter, written by Laura Grill, president and CEO in December.
 “We feel that this is a more appropriate size.”

-The move was prompted by a decline in membership that can be traced back to the 2008 economic recession, according to a letter EAMC released Dec.
-16.
+The move was prompted by a decline in membership that can be traced back to the 2008 economic recession, according to the letter.

 The new storefront location will keep the cardiovascular and strength equipment.